sgoeschl/freemarker-cli/README.md

 * For available CSV formats please see [Apache Commons CSV User Guide](http://commons.apache.org/proper/commons-csv/user-guide.html)
 * Stripping the Excel BOM (Byte Order Mark) works out-of-box

+## 5.13 Executing Arbitray Commands

+Using Apache Commons Exec allows to execute arbitrary commands - nice but dangerous.
+It was recently useful to to invoke AWS CLI to gather JSON output and generate a Confluence oage about the overall setup of the account.

-## 5.13 Using Advanced FreeMarker Features
+## 5.14 Using Advanced FreeMarker Features

 There is a `demo.ftl` which shows some advanced FreeMarker functionality